FriendsOfSymfony/FOSRestBundle/Resources/doc/format_listener.rst

         // ...
     }

-Note that the format needs to either be supported by the ``Request`` class natively or it needs to be added as documented here or using the `mime type listener`_ explained in the Symfony documentation.
+Note that the format needs to be added using the :doc:`Mime Type Listener <3-listener-support>`.

 Disabling the Format Listener via Rules
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~